 I now understand why there are a bazillion crock-pot salsa chicken recipes floating around Pinterest.
 This is hands down the most flavorful, healthy and "easy" meal I've ever made.

 Sure, the crock-pot is a miracle worker, but many slow cooker recipes call for super-processed ingredients, which I try to avoid and don't even buy anymore.

-Not this!
-The salsa, hatch chiles and seasonings add an immense amount of flavor to the chicken, which further absorbs the sauce once you shred it into the crock-pot.
+The salsa, roasted hatch chiles, and seasonings add an immense amount of flavor to the chicken, which further absorbs the sauce once you shred it into the crock-pot.

-Many recipes, like the one I adapted it from, call for a cream of condensed soup, 1/2 to 1 cup of sour cream and flour tortillas.
-This will give you a super creamy filling for burritos, but it sounds kind of heavy.
+Many recipes, like the one I adapted it from, call for a cream of condensed soup, sour cream, and flour tortillas.
+This will give you a super creamy filling for burritos, but it sounds a bit heavy.

 And guess what?
 My boyfriend raved about how good it was AND went back for quadruple helpings!!!

 Seriously?!?
 It's normal to get an "it was all right" response out of him after I spend an hour cooking a meal.
 I'm positive it's not my cooking (most of the time).
 I have decent taste buds and can recognize when something is off or lacking.
 This doesn't happen too often.
 Only sometimes when I experiment with new recipes or ingredients.

 Instead, his normal response comes from a lack of pizza, bacon, sausage, pepperoni, potatoes, cheese or crusty bread in the meal. :P Sorry!